maelle/simplymaelle/content/post/2022-04-08-xml/index.md

 ---
 title: "Why I like XPath, XML and HTML"
-date: '2022-04-07'
+date: '2022-04-08'
 tags:
   - XML
   - xml2
   - XPath
 slug: xml-xpath
 output: hugodown::hugo_document
-rmd_hash: 894180d188cc2ae1
+rmd_hash: b318ca26c16ba472

 ---

 One of my favorite tool is XPath, the query language for exploring XML and HTML trees.
-In this post, I will highlight a few use cases and hope to convince you that it's an awesome thing to know about and play with.
+In this post, I will highlight a few use cases of this ["angle-bracket crunching tool"](https://github.com/hrbrmstr/htmltidy#htmltidy=) and hope to convince you that it's an awesome thing to know about and play with.

+*Many thanks to [Christophe Dervieux](https://cderv.rbind.io/) for useful feedback on this post!
+Mille mercis !*

 ## Brief intro to XPath in R